 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-New York City real estate tax bills are available to view and download online.
+New York City real estate tax bills are available for viewing and downloading online.
 They can help confirm a Seller’s representations of the annual taxes due and assess if the property is in arrears.

-This portal allows users to view and download bills and confirm annual taxes.
+This portal allows users to view and download bills, as well as confirm their annual tax payments.

 The New York City Department of Finance provides information on property tax abatements and exemptions for property owners and real estate professionals.